daattali/ggExtra/README.md

 <img src="inst/vignette_files/ggExtra_files/figure-markdown_strict/ggmarginal-hist-1.png" style="display: block; margin: auto;" />

 There are several more parameters, here is an example with a few more being used.
-Note that you can use any parameters that the `geom_XXX` layers accept, and they will be passed to those layers, such as `col` and `fill` in the following example.
+Note that you can use any parameters that the `geom_XXX()` layers accept, such as `col` and `fill`, and they will be passed to these layers.

     ggMarginal(p1, margins = "x", size = 2, type = "histogram",
                col = "blue", fill = "orange")